Why can’t I see your prices on the website?

 What if I am not yet trading but want to start a business?

 We understand that it is difficult to start out and gain access to wholesalers.
-If this is the case please enter ‘new business’ in the reference boxes or give us a ring to discuss the situation and we will do what we can to help.
+If this is the case, please enter ‘new business’ in the reference boxes and give us a ring to discuss the situation and we will do what we can to help.
+We have helped many new businesses get started.

 How long after we register will we be able to use the website?

-You will receive an e-mail from us confirming your registration and password usually by the next working day if possible.
+You will receive an e-mail from us confirming your registration and password, usually by the next working day.

 What is your system once we order?